-Jackery Explorer 1,000 review: A perfect no-frills solar generator
+Jackery Explorer 1,000 review: A perfect, no-frills portable power station

 This solar generator doesn't have all the bells and whistles, but its high capacity and attractive price tag make it a heck of a deal.